alsinmr/SLEEPY/README.md

 or
 [https://alsinmr.github.io/SLEEPY](https://alsinmr.github.io/SLEEPY)

 These examples may be downloaded as Jupyter notebooks or run online via Google Colab (demo).

+We also provide example scripts here, in the folder 'examples', which may be run as Python3 scripts.
 To run these, please navigate to the examples folder and then run either

 ```
 python3 ShortExamples.py